JLVR1/cruiseBooking-App/README.md

 # cruiseBooking-App
-First year project at UWC
+This was my first year project for computer science at UWC

 I was tasked with creating a cruise bookking app.
 I originally had a few ideas as to what i wanted the app to do The main goal being an application that allows users to book a cruise and customize it to suit their personal needs